 Outside educational resources include, but are not limited to, Social Security Educational Benefits, Military Educational Benefits, Vocational Rehabilitation benefits, payments from Bureau of Indian Affairs, Americorps, Prepayment Tuition Plans, ROTC benefits, tuition benefits from employers, and any grants and scholarships from high school, private and civic organizations, foundations, businesses, or corporations.

-It is the student's responsibility to notify Student Financial Services if they will receive any assistance not reflected on their offer letter.
-If the student will receive outside scholarships, they should complete the Outside Scholarships Self-Reporting Form, which is available on our forms page under the link to the appropriate academic year.
+It is your responsibility to notify Student Financial Services if you will receive any assistance not reflected on your offer letter.
+If you will receive outside scholarships, you should complete the Outside Scholarships Self-Reporting Form, which is available on our forms page under the link to the appropriate academic year.

 Reductions in Aid

 For Title IV Federal financial aid programs, the total financial aid package a student receives cannot exceed the University's estimated cost of attendance.
 If you receive federal aid (e.g., loans and/or Federal Work Study), the total of all financial assistance--including loans, work study, departmental assistance, tuition remission, and health insurance assistance--cannot exceed the estimated cost of attendance.

 Students who report non-university awards to Student Financial Services will have a "pending" financial aid annotation placed on their student billing accounts.
 The actual amounts will be credited to the student's account when the funds are received.
 At some point during the academic year, the pending aid annotation may be removed from a student’s account if it is deemed unlikely that the funds will be received.